PhilStollery/new-wotton-fireworks/README.md

 # Wotton-under-Edge Round Table 974

 This is where our firework website code is hosted.
-Update the html and push the changes to main.
+Update [index.html](https://github.com/PhilStollery/new-wotton-fireworks/blob/master/index.html) and push the changes to main.

 Then an automated CI/CD will take those files and publish them to https://wotton-firework-display.co.uk/.